MindCatcher

 3. How can ASELA Support Your Learning Community?

-• Operationalizing ASELA results to create targeted programming that contributes to educators staying in the profession
+• Create targeted programs and supports that contribute to educators staying in the profession

 4. Theory of Change

-Education leaders can use ASELA to make informed decisions that will:
+Education leaders can use ASELA to make informed decisions that:

 1) foster a supportive learning culture; 2) promote an inclusive learning environment; and 3) create the conditions for holistic educator well-being.
-These actions will lead to improved academic and well-being outcomes for all learners, particularly Black and Latinx youth.
+These actions lead to improved academic and well-being outcomes for all learners.

 ________________________________________